 For further information about Geography please contact Mr Garcia, Curriculum Area Leader: Geography

 “Everywhere’s been where it is ever since it was first put there.
 It’s called geography.”

 We will be following the new AQA Geography course in which you study two human and two physical geography topics each year.
 In addition you will study geographical skills such as map work, data presentation and investigation skills.
-You will carry out geographical fieldwork which will be assessed through the submission of an independent investigation at the end of A’ Level.
+You will carry out geographical fieldwork which will be assessed through the submission of an independent investigation at the end of year 13.

 Unit 3: Independent Geographical investigation

-You will have 2 teachers throughout the year and you will learn through a variety of teaching styles:
+You will have two teachers throughout the year and you will learn through a variety of teaching styles: